This article describes the DSP elements of Biamp's Sona AEC technology (Acoustic Echo Cancellation) in Tesira and TesiraFORTÉ.

 - Minimum SNR determines how high the Signal-to-Noise Ratio (SNR) must be before the AGC will make gain adjustments.
 If the SNR is below the minimum, the AGC will temporarily suspend gain adjustments.

-Noise Min – when the level of the signal at AEC input falls below this value, AEC will stop converging.
+Noise Min – when the level of the signal at AEC input falls below this value, AEC will stop updating its filter.
 This setting is particularly useful for microphones with a mute button.
-The Noise Min value can be set between the levels of microphone signal in muted and unmuted state to prevent AEC from re-converging on a muted microphone.
+If AEC still updates filter on a muted microphone, this may result in some echo being heard for a finite amount of time after the microphone is unmuted, while AEC filter updates its values.
+The Noise Min value can be set between the levels of microphone signal in muted and unmuted state to prevent AEC from updating its filter on a muted microphone.

 High Pass Filter is a filter that attenuates input signal components below a programmable Cutoff Frequency.
 Values in the range of 20Hz to 500Hz can be set.
 The filter is an elliptic 5th order design which attenuates frequencies below the cutoff at a slope of 30 dB/octave.
 In most applications a HPF setting between 125Hz and 200Hz will be suitable, with 250Hz realistically being the highest frequency we'd recommend to use.
 It is important to listen to the mic with headphones to adjust the HPF properly - try to remove as much noise as possible without being destructive to the vocal content.